Go to the Nature Institute’s home page

 Tags: epistemology; evolution/as mindless process; explanation; inwardness (intention, idea, meaning)

 In the earlier parts of this book, while learning about organisms and their evolution, we found it necessary to use terms such as agency, purposive, intentional, end-directed, and telos-realizing.
-We saw that every animal’s life is the spinning of a wise and thoughtful narrative (however unconscious), more like a story than an aimless sequence of physical interactions.
-Things happen for a reason.
-The meaning of an activity rather than its immediate causal interactions — its higher-level organization rather than its physical lawfulness — is our most reliable guide to what will happen next and where things are going.
-We found ourselves recognizing how the living organism acts by giving continual expression to an interior way of being, where the idea of interiority is quite foreign to our usual conception of a mindless world.
+We saw that every animal’s life is the spinning of a wise and thoughtful narrative (however unconscious), more like a striving or a pursuit of interests or a satisfaction of needs than a mindless chain of causes.
+Things happen for a reason, where “reason” encompasses all the potential significances we may find in the telling of a story.
+The meaning of an activity rather than its “mechanistic” causal interactions — its higher-level organization and direction rather than its physical lawfulness — is our most reliably predictive guide to what will happen next.
+We found ourselves recognizing how the living organism acts by giving continual, directed expression to its own interior way of being, where the idea of interiority is quite foreign to our usual scientific conception of a world that can be understood without reference to sentience, will, or mind-like qualities.

-But how much further can we push this notion of interiority?
-The question may arise, perhaps not forcefully but at least at the edge of our minds, when we consider that, throughout almost all of human history, our ancestors believed they lived in a universe of beings rather than things.
-The world itself was alive with interiority.
+But how far dare we push this notion of interiority?
+The question may arise, perhaps not forcefully but at least at the edge of our minds, when we consider that, throughout almost all human history, our ancestors believed they lived in a cosmos alive with spirits of every sort, a cosmos expressing inner being rather in the manner we experience a human face as the expression of a person — or, in our present vocabulary, a cosmos alive with interiority.

 A novel may be genuinely expressive of the author’s interiority, and, as an interior expression, it can be brought alive only within our own interiors.
 When we do bring it alive in that way, we gain intimate access to the author’s mind.
 But no one would say that this makes the pages of the book, or even the meanings expressed on the pages, into a mind or self capable of its own action.
-So, while we can speak of the novel as existing crucially within an interior dimension, we must not treat it as if it were itself a being.
+So, while we can speak of the novel — the story — as existing crucially within an interior dimension (which is the only “place” where we could possibly encounter it), we must not treat it as if it were itself a living being or agent.

-It appears, then, that when we speak of “interiority”, we can refer either to the creative powers, or activity, of living agents, or else to the meaningful products of their agency.
+It appears, then, that when we speak of “interiority”, we can refer either to the creative powers, or activity, of living agents, or else to the meaningful products of that activity.
 We shouldn’t confuse the two — shouldn’t confuse act and product, spiritual creating and spiritual creation — even if both belong to the interior realm.
-We needn’t think that the products of living agency are themselves the agential powers by which they came about.
-It’s not so bad to think of those products as being in some ways thing-like, in contrast to beings.
-Even things can have an interior aspect.
+We needn’t think that the products of living agency are themselves possessed of the agential powers by which they came about.

-In any case, I’m afraid we may not be very close to disentangling all the issues we stumble into when we begin enquiring about the relation between our own or other organisms’ interiors and the “inanimate” world in which we find ourselves.
-But stumble around we must if we want to make any progress with the central question of this chapter, which is “How, if at all, does the idea of interiority apply beyond the organic realm, to the material world in general?”
+I’m afraid we may not be very close to disentangling all the issues we stumble into when we begin enquiring about the relation between our own or other organisms’ interiors and the inanimate world in which we find ourselves.
+But stumble around we must if we want to make even the vaguest possible approach to the question.

 I will begin by expanding the very brief discussion of perception in Chapter 13, “All Science Must Be Rooted in Experience”.
 Then, with open minds, we will see how much further we can go.

 It is not a difficult question.
-Would that tree be there for us in what we consider a material sense if there were no color of the leaves, no felt hardness of the trunk, no color and texture of the bark, no whispering of the breeze among the leaves, no smell of sap, wood, or flower, no possibility of song from birds flitting among the branches?
+Would that tree be there for us as a material object if there were no color of the leaves, no felt hardness of the trunk, no color and texture of the bark, no whispering of the breeze among the leaves, no smell of sap, wood, or flower, no possibility of song from birds flitting among the branches?
 Do we see, hear, touch, smell, or otherwise sense anything in the world apart from its qualities?
 Could we speak of a thing’s form, substance, or even its existence if it did not present a qualitative, sense-perceptible face to us?

 The hardest part of all this talk about qualities for most people lies in their feeling that the solid external reality of things is being questioned.
-But to point to the qualitative nature of the sensed world is not to question its reality, or its solidity, or its objective existence beyond the privacy of any single person’s interior.
-More like the opposite.
-It is to say that the solidity we all feel is the real thing.
+But to point to the qualitative nature of the sensed world need not be to question its reality, or its felt solidity (which is one of its qualities), or its objective existence beyond the privacy of any single person’s interior.
+It can, in fact, be just the opposite.
+We can say, with common sense, that the solidity we all feel is the real thing.
 Real solidity — the crushing weight of a boulder, the solidity we are given in experience and can collectively attest to when pursuing an experience-based science — is always and only felt solidity.2 The sensed hardness of things is no less a perceptible quality than the taste, color, or sound of things.
 If we did not encounter that hardness, so that we passed right through things as if they were not there, then this would be another aspect of the material world’s not existing for us if it were shorn of all qualities.

 So we come back to the perfectly straightforward question: “Does anything exist materially, available to an empirical (experience-based) science, except as a presentation of qualities?”
 Would we have quantities to play with if there were no qualities from which to abstract them?
 And would we know what our mathematical formulae were about — what they meant — if we could not restore to our thinking the qualitative contexts from which those formulae were abstracted?
 Numbers alone do not give us a material world.